 Rinaudo currently oversees a team of 150 flight engineers and operators formerly of companies including SpaceX, Boeing, and Google based in the San Francisco Bay Area and Rwanda.
 Zipline is funded by Sequoia Capital, Andreessen Horowitz, Google Ventures and Stanford University.

-Imagine harnessing the power of an engaging opening video, an electric closing performance, and an insightful main stage keynote all in one dynamic presentation.
 For over 15 years Sekou Andrews has been helping the world’s largest organizations deliver relevant information with riveting inspiration through an innovative, unconventional category of speaking called “Poetic Voice.”

 It is no surprise that Forbes Magazine has called Sekou “the de facto poet laureate of corporate America.”
 His “wow-factor” is in high demand with the world’s most successful organizations, including Google, Viacom, Toyota, Nike, Cisco, Linkedin, Global Green, Paypal, ASAE, The Gap, General Mills, TEDx, YPO, Capital One, L’Oreal, Autodesk, ACLU, Intuit, and the NBA to name but a few.
 Sekou has also emerged as an inspiring voice for health and wellness, routinely evoking tears, cheers, and standing ovations at events for clients such as Johnson & Johnson, United Healthcare, Mayo Clinic, Blue Shield, TEDMED, Roche, Genentech, and the American Nurses Association.